A Surrogate-Assisted Uncertainty-Aware Bayesian Validation Framework and its Application to Coupling Free Flow and Porous-Medium Flow: Abstract

 \section{Abstract}

-The correct choice of interface conditions and proper model parameters for coupled free-flow and porous-medium systems is vital for physically consistent modeling and accurate numerical simulations of applications.
-We apply the Stokes equations to describe the free flow and consider different models for both the porous-medium compartment and the coupling at the fluid--porous interface.
-These models are the REV-scale porous-medium model in the form of Darcy's law with classical or generalized interface conditions and the pore-network model with its related coupling approach.
-We study the coupled flow problems' behaviors considering a benchmark case, where a pore-scale resolved model provides the reference solution, and quantify the uncertainties in the models' parameters and the reference data.
-For this purpose, we apply a statistical framework that incorporates a probabilistic modeling technique using a fully Bayesian approach.
+{ Existing model validation studies in geoscience often disregard or partly account for uncertainties in observations, model choices, and input parameters.
+In this work, we develop a statistical framework that incorporates a probabilistic modeling technique using a fully Bayesian approach to perform a quantitative uncertainty-aware validation.
 A Bayesian perspective on a validation task yields an optimal bias-variance trade-off against the reference data.
 It provides an integrative metric for model validation that incorporates parameter and conceptual uncertainty.
-Additionally, a model reduction technique, namely Bayesian Sparse Polynomial Chaos Expansion, is employed to accelerate the calibration and validation processes for the computationally demanding free-flow and porous-medium models using different coupling strategies.
-We perform uncertainty-aware validation, demonstrate each model's predictive capabilities, and make a probabilistic model comparison using a Bayesian validation metric.
+Additionally, a surrogate modeling technique, namely Bayesian Sparse Polynomial Chaos Expansion, is employed to accelerate the computationally demanding Bayesian calibration and validation.
+We apply this validation framework to perform a comparative evaluation of models for coupling a free flow with a porous-medium flow.
+The correct choice of interface conditions and proper model parameters for such coupled flow systems is crucial for physically consistent modeling and accurate numerical simulations of applications.
+We develop a benchmark scenario that uses the Stokes equations to describe the free flow and considers different models for the porous-medium compartment and the coupling at the fluid--porous interface.
+These models include a porous-medium model using Darcy's law at the representative elementary volume scale with classical or generalized interface conditions and a pore-network model with its related coupling approach.
+We study the coupled flow problems' behaviors considering a benchmark case, where a pore-scale resolved model provides the reference solution.
+With the suggested framework, we perform sensitivity analysis, quantify the parametric uncertainties, demonstrate each model's predictive capabilities, and make a probabilistic model comparison.}